Identity-and-Access-Management-Architect Practice Test Questions

 D. Web server Oauth flow

-Explanation: The SAML assertion OAuth flow allows a connected app to use a SAML assertion to request an OAuth access token to call Salesforce APIs.
+The SAML assertion OAuth flow allows a connected app to use a SAML assertion to request an OAuth access token to call Salesforce APIs.
 This flow provides an alternative for orgs that are currently using SAML to access Salesforce and want to access the web services API in the same way3.
 This flow can be used for inbound OAuth-enabled integration clients that want to use SAML-based single sign-on for authentication.
-References: OAuth 2.0 SAML Bearer Assertion Flow for Previously Authorized Apps, Access Data with API Integration, Error ‘Invalid assertion’ in OAuth 2.0 SAML Bearer Flow

 Universal Containers (UC) is building a custom Innovation platform on their Salesforce instance.
 The Innovation platform will be written completely in Apex and Visualforce and will use custom objects to store the Data.
 UC would like all users to be able to access the system without having to log in with Salesforce credentials.
 UC will utilize a third-party idp using SAML SSO.
-What is the optimal Salesforce licence type for all of the UC employees?
+What is the optimal Salesforce license type for all of the UC employees?

 A. Identity Licence.